This Kung Pao Cauliflower is vegan, gluten-free and full of flavour, with crisp vegetables in a spicy-sweet sauce.

-Look no further for a healthier Kung Pao Cauliflower recipe!
-I’m always looking for healthy new meat free dishes and I’ve definitely found one in this deliciously spiced dish.
+I’m always looking for healthy new meat free dishes and I’ve definitely found one in this deliciously spiced Kung Pao Cauliflower recipe.
 Tender crisp cauliflower, zucchini and red bell peppers are dressed in a spicy sweet sauce for a wholesome, satisfying dish that brings make your own take out to a whole new level.

 Hints and Tips for Making Kung Pao Cauliflower

-Don’t skip the first step of pre-cooking the cauliflower.
-It really doesn’t take long, and it means the dish cooks really quickly.
-Most important of all, the cauliflower comes out perfectly tender crisp instead of overly crunchy.
+- Be sure to pre-cook the cauliflower.
+It means the cauliflower comes out perfectly tender crisp instead of overly crunchy.

 Provided you use Tamari instead of soy sauce, and serve it over rice or gluten free noodles, Kung Pao Cauliflower is naturally gluten free.